 Demonstrations are banned under a state of emergency decree that has been in force since 1982.
 The Sandinistas were the major force in the civil war that ousted right-wing President Anastasio Somoza in July 1979.

 Nicaragua has an estimated 100,000 people under arms, including the army, reserves and militia.

 While many Nicaraguans object to the compulsory military service, there have been few open protests.
-Two years ago, mothers of young draftees demonstrated in Granada and other cities and in some cases tried to take their sons off the trucks.
+Two years ago, mothers of young draftees demonstrated in Granada and several other cities and in some cases tried to take their sons off the military trucks.